 The League of Women Voters is a nonpartisan political organization encouraging informed and active participation in government.
 It influences public policy through education and advocacy.

-LOCATION: LTHS South Campus, Performing Arts Center (PAC), 4900 Willow Springs Road, Western Springs, IL
+LOCATION: Lyons Township Performing Arts Center (4900 Willow Springs Rd, Western Springs, park in South Lot)

 LaGrange LWV and Lyons Twp High School Host Mock Election